Medical Speech Pathology Council of California

 • partial credit not allowed

-• complete program evaluation
+• complete program evaluation/self assessment

 • must be completed within 7 days of completion of course in for attendance to be reported to ASHA CE Registry